-Just over the bridge from our home in Tampa there are some of the county’s most beautiful beaches.
+Just over the bridge from our home in Tampa, there are some of the county’s most beautiful beaches.
 Yup, just 45 minutes from our door we have white sandy beaches and the crystal clear water of the Gulf of Mexico.
 Even though we live so close we still take any opportunity to act like tourists in our favorite local beach towns.
 A few weekends ago we decided to take a little “staycation” in our favorite city of St. Pete Beach for my 35th birthday.
 We had the best time and the girls raved about our short weekend in paradise.
 I decided to write-up a post with all my weekend favorites in hopes it can help you when planning your next vacation to sunny St. Pete Beach.
 I’m sharing everything you need to know, what to do, and where to stay when traveling to St. Pete Beach with your family.

 We pulled up to valet on the first day of our visit and entered the large lobby.
 It had a Florida coastal feel which left us feeling right at home.
 The staff was informative and welcoming.
-The impeccable service started as soon we walked into the door.
+The impeccable service started as soon as we walked into the door.
 Since we arrived early in the morning the front desk held onto our bags until check-in so we could make full use of the property on that first day.
 My girls loved that because they were anxious to get their bathing suits on and hit the beach.

 Pool– No brainer, right?
-With kids how could you possibly avoid the pool.
+With kids how could you possibly avoid the pool?
 But not all pools are created equal in my opinion.
-I have a certain criteria to help make my pool experience easy and enjoyable not only for my young girls but for my husband and myself.
+I have certain criteria to help make my pool experience easy and enjoyable not only for my young girls but for my husband and myself.
 I always look for a pool that is large enough for my kids to play and jump and not bother other guests, has some shaded area in case a little one falls asleep and pool side service so we don’t have to leave to eat and mom and dad can enjoy a cold drink.
-The pools at the TradeWinds check off all this criteria and more.
+The pools at the TradeWinds check off all these criteria and more.
 Mainly because they have a few different pools to choose from.
-With 7 pools on property there is one that is sure to fit your needs.
+With 7 pools on property, there is one that is sure to fit your needs.
 There are adult only pools and kiddie pools but our favorite had to be the beachfront pool.
 This is where the action happened and my girls loved the themed games for kids (and adults) during the day and the dive-in movies at night.
 I really loved there was a pool directly behind it that was completely under cover where my girls could get a break from the sun without having to compromise fun.

 Beach– The beaches in St. Pete Beach are beyond words.
 I would spend every minute of my vacation on this beautiful beach staring off into the horizon if my family would let me.
 One of the perks of staying at TradeWinds Resorts is their free cabana rentals on the beach.
 We loved having a place to rest after sand castle building and seashell searching.
 If you are looking for more action on your vacation, there is plenty to do on the beach.
 You can rent paddle boards, kayaks and even experience the cool Jetlev.
+There is so much to do on St. Pete Beach with kids.

 High Tide Inflatable Water Slide– This might have been my 5 year old’s favorite part of our trip.
 This giant water slide is fun for all ages.
-Even my little 2 year went on it with daddy.
+Even my little 2 year old went on it with daddy.
 Be prepared to be spending some major time on this slide.
 Your kids (and you too) are going to love it so much you’ll want to ride it quite a few times.

 Floating Water Park– The wind was pretty strong on the two days we were in St. Pete Beach so the water park was closed those days.
 We will definitely be making a trip back so we can try this awesome amenity.

 Paddle Boats- The beautiful grounds at the Island Grand property have some incredible waterways.
 There are paddle boats that you can use for free to explore the property like you hadn’t before.
-Plus you will meet some of the beautiful swans and ducks that live on property.
+Plus you will meet some of the beautiful swans and ducks that live on the property.
 I had never experienced anything like this before at a resort and was pleasantly surprised with how much my family loved this activity.

 Mini Golf- Need some time out of the water?
 My girls thought the mini golf was so fun.
 They aren’t exactly the best rule followers but at least they had a blast.
+A perfect activity to stay dry when visiting St. Pete Beach with kids.

 Feed ducks/fish – There are little vending machines with fish food around the property so bring your coins.